GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

-where $\Similarity(\mathbf{nl}, \mathbf{q}_t)$ denotes the function that computes a similarity metric between $\mathbf{nl}$ and $\mathbf{q}_t$.
-Depending on which specific pre-trained model of the Sentence Transformer is used, the similarity metric could be dot product, cosine similarity, or the negative Euclidean distance.
-In our implementation, we adopt multi-qa-distilbert-cos-v1,\footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-distilbert-cos-v1}} which is a model pre-trained on the semantic search task~\cite{DBLP:conf/emnlp/ReimersG19} with more than 214M question-text answer pairs.
-The output dimension is 768, i.e., $d_t = 768$, and $\Similarity\left(\mathbf{nl}, \mathbf{q}_t\right)$ computes cosine similarity.

-Finally, we return the subgraph in $G_q$ that corresponds to the optimal expression $nl'$ as the final reasoning subgraph, and the candidate answer in this subgraph would be returned as the final answer.
-It is worth mentioning that, in practice, there could be several subgraphs corresponding to the same expression $nl'$, as candidate answers and intermediate entities are not expressed when rewriting subgraphs in \cref{alg:subgraph_rewriting}.
-For example, besides \texttt{Batman 1989}, \texttt{Beetlejuice} is another movie directed by \texttt{Tim Burton} and starring \texttt{Michael Keaton}.
-For the question in \cref{fig:step_2}, a reasoning subgraph for \texttt{Beetlejuice} would also be returned if it is contained in the KG.
-Therefore, all corresponding subgraphs and their matching KG entities could be considered as correct.
-However, if a more restricted set of answers (e.g., \textit{top-1} or \textit{top-10}) is desired, the distances of the answers to the given question in the embedding space of Step-I can be used for ranking.
+where $\Similarity(\mathbf{nl}, \mathbf{q}_t)$ denotes the cosine similarity between $\mathbf{nl}$ and $\mathbf{q}_t$.
+Finally, we return the subgraph corresponding to $nl'$ as the final reasoning subgraph.
+Also, its contained answer entity would be the final answer.
+In practice, there could be several subgraphs corresponding to $nl'$.
+All these subgraphs and their contained answer entities could be considered as correct.
+However, if a more restricted set of answers is desired, the distance of these answers to the given question in the embedding space of Step-I can be used for ranking.
+It is worth mentioning that the length of the natural language expressions depends on the size of the candidate reasoning subgraphs.
+Considering the efficiency and scalability of this step, we constrained this size by limiting the length of extracted paths in the above subgraph extraction step.

-\textbf{Sentence Transformer Fine-tuning.} As aforementioned, the Sentence Transformer was pre-trained on the semantic search task that is different from our similarity comparison between questions and natural language expressions of subgraphs.
+\textbf{Sentence Transformer Fine-tuning.} The Sentence Transformer was pre-trained on the semantic search task~\citep{DBLP:conf/emnlp/ReimersG19} that is different from the above similarity comparison.
 To mitigate this gap, we fine-tune the Sentence Transformer based on the available weak supervision (i.e., question-final answer pairs).